sebapian/CodeKata09/README.md

 - I have chosen to go with a Linked Hash Map to register items into a cart.
 Every time an item is scanned with the `scan` function, it should update the cart with the `sku` being the key and `number` in the value.
 - In the `ReadPriceRuleCsv.kt` file, there is a `readCsv` function that reads the `priceRules.csv` file and produces a **List** of *Rule*.
 - Also, in the `PriceRule.kt` file, `calculateCartTotal` function will take in a cart (Linked Hash Map).
 It iterates through the cart, item by item, and tries to match it with the List of rules.
 When matched, a simple algorithm using mod will work with the item amount and batch size (if any) to calculate what the total price is.
+- I have added an IllegalArgument throw to handle cases where the item is not found in the price rules.
+This is to ensure that the program does not crash when an item is not found in the price rules.

 ### Things to note:
 - Project was created with default Android project template so ignore `MainActivity.kt` file
 - For those who are unaware of Android projects, files are found in `app/src/main` while Unit tests are found in `app/src/test/java/com/example/codekata`

+### Future considerations:
+- Putting the Mobile Developer cap on, an app generally does not rely on a local csv file as there is no flexibility to update the price rules.
+This would normally be a network call to the BE, an uploading price rules.
+- In a situation where there are millions of items in rules, similar to a supermarket, this solution take quite some time to process.
+So the idea would be to split up the items by categories.